T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 part 1.md

 A relatively new player on the cyber security training market, but already a very known due to their competitive alternative to the OSCP certification.

 #### [Practical Network Penetration Tester (PNPT)](https://certifications.tcm-sec.com/pnpt/)
-With the PNPT, TCM security offers an alternative to the widely know OSCP from OffSec.
+With the PNPT, TCM Security offers an alternative to the widely known OSCP from OffSec.
 The PNPT focuses on network pentesting covering topics such as AD, privilege escalations, etc. The PNPT is an entry level penetration testing certificate.
 {{< figure src=/images/training-blogpost/pnpt.jpeg align=center width="30%" >}}

 ##### Cost
 $499 for 12 months of on-demand access + 1 exam attempts + 1 free retake.